WildCodeSchool/sept2019-java-toulouse-pandashow/README.md

 # Panda Show

-##Track what you're watching
-##Discover new TV shows
+## Track what you're watching & discover new TV shows

-###Web application project carried out as part of Java developer training
+### Web application project carried out as part of Java developer training

 Made with &#9825; by :